 LTV – Loan to Value Ratio

 Loan-to-value (LTV) is a close relative of LTC, but they are not interchangeable.
 LTV is simply the ratio of the loan amount to as-is fair-market value of the property.
 This value is a straightforward calculation in the case of an existing asset; while an appraiser may be involved, as-is fair-market value of an asset can be estimated by dividing Net Operating Income (NOI) by a selected cap rate.
 This is called the Direct Capitalization method.
 The situation is more difficult in the case of an asset that is yet to be built.
 By definition, such an appraisal would have to involve an estimate of future market conditions in order to value the asset post-completion, and appraisers take into account market data, sales and rent comparables of similar properties, and the pattern and duration of the property’s anticipated net income stream, discounting to present value.

 Debt service coverage ratio (or DSCR) is one of the key metrics utilized in evaluating commercial real estate transactions and finance decisions.
 At a basic level, the ratio operates in the same way for real estate companies as it does for individuals paying down a mortgage: it is the net income available to service a loan, per unit time.
 Whether an individual or a company, the ratio is used as a measure of “creditworthiness” or, conversely, as a measure of risk for the prospective loan issuer.

 In the case of commercial real estate lending, the ratio can be expressed as DSCR = NOI / Total Debt Service, where NOI is the familiar Net Operating Income figure (Effective Gross Income less Operating Expenses) and Debt Service captures both interest payment and, for amortizing loans, scheduled repayment of principal for the unit of time being considered.

-How LTC, LTV, and DSCR Are Used in Commercial Real Estate Lending
+LTV vs LTC & DSCR in Commercial Real Estate Lending